- How do we make a referral?

 After a referral has been received, it will be triaged by one of our team and a decision made about what will happen next.
 Whoever has made the referral will be contacted about the outcome.
-You can watch more about what to expect in the ‘your child’s journey’ video (link to video here)

 - Will my child ever talk?